FAQ¶

 allowedHeaders

-property to include these tracing headers.
+property to include these tracing information headers.

 const cors = require('cors')